WangHYLab/exosomePurity/README.md

 # exosomePurity
-A tumour purity deconvolution model to estimate tumour purity in serum exosomes of cancer patients based on miRNA signatures
+A tumour purity deconvolution model to estimate tumour purity in serum exosomes of cancer patients based on miRNA signatures.

 ## Prerequisites
 exosomePurity is written in R(version 4.0.3), requiring R packages DESeq2, preprocessCore, quadprog and edgeR.